pythian/opviz-client/README.md

   When adding a check as [type metric](http://sensuapp.org/docs/0.11/adding_a_metric) set the handlers to "graphite".
   *This will forward any metrics onto graphite for us automatically*

-***

-### Custom JSON
-[This Custom Json](custom_json.example.json) is the Custom Json block that is set as the OpsWorks custom json.
-It drives a lot of the custom configuration that chef uses to customize the boxes.
-Its currently embedded in the Cloud Formation script so that we can inject paramaters into the custom json.

-If changes need to be made to the custom json you can do it from the OpsWorks stack's stack settings page.
-If you make changes make sure that you don't update the Cloud Formation stack as it will overwrite the custom OpsWork's settings you made.

-*Todo: At some point it would be nice to allow a user to inject their own custom json into the cloud formation processes without having to manually make changes to the monolithic cloudromation.json file*